ForestsKing/TSF-Library/README.md

 LTSFlib is an open-source library for long-term time series forecasting task.

 To reflect the performance visually and realistically, we tested each algorithm fairly with uniform data input and hardware platform.
 We ran each subtask for 3 iters and took the average value as the final result.

-The detailed results are as follows.
+The detailed results are as follows:

 <table>
     <tr>